DHTMLX/gantt-docs/data/web/vue.md

 }
 ~~~

-You can check the demo of mininal project here - [https://stackblitz.com/edit/vue-gantt-basic](https://stackblitz.com/edit/vue-gantt-basic)
+You can check the demo of our mininal project [here](https://stackblitz.com/edit/vue-gantt-basic).

-Source code of the gantt can be checked in node_modules/@dhtmlx/trial-vue-gantt/src
+You will find the source code of the gantt in the *node_modules/@dhtmlx/trial-vue-gantt/src* folder.

 ### Themes

-Package contains two predefined themes - Default and Material.
+The vue-gantt package includes two predefined themes - Default and Material.

-You can apply theme by wrapping Gantt into DefaultTheme or MaterialTheme tags
+You can apply the desired theme by wrapping Gantt into the DefaultTheme or MaterialTheme tags:

 ~~~html
 <div>